• Skip to primary navigation

 • Leave the spinach and tomatoes uncooked (Raw).

-• Separate on a platter so you can easily layer your sandwich.
+• Separate the vegetables on a platter so you can easily layer your sandwich.

 Dressing